 Need to open a watch case?
-Time to replace your battery?
+Need to know how to open the back of a watch to change the battery?
 Just want to see what’s inside?
 Opening a watch back is similar across many types of watches.
 This particular how to is how to open wrist watch.
 Opening a pocket watch is quite different.

 There are two basic types of watch cases, screw back and snap back.
-There are others, but we are only going to discuss the two most popular.
-In order to open a watch case with these types of back you will need a few tools:
+There are others, but we are only going to discuss the two most popular types of watch backs.
+In order to open a watch case with these types of back you will need a watch back removal tool:

 Here you can see the blue ball called a Watch Case Opener Friction Ball which is very useful and removes over 50% of the screw back cases I run into.
 Just to the right of that you see the Jaxa Type Watch Case Back Opener which will take off the other 50% of screw back cases with its bag of interchangeable tips.
 On the bottom left is what is called a watch case knife and will open the snap back cases.

-On a screw back case the first tool to open watch case to try is the ball.
+On a screw back case the first tool to open watch case to try is the ball, this is also how to open a watch back without notches.
 This is not an ordinary ball, the rubber is very grabby and it is soft enough to mash into the back and grip very tightly.
 Many times this ball can open a watch case without any difficulty, avoiding scratches.
 Press the ball firmly into the back of the case while supporting the front with your other hand like this:

 Now twist the ball counter clockwise to unscrew the back.
 If that does not work we need to use the bigger tool.
-If the ball won’t open a watch case we reach for the case wrench.
+If the ball won’t open a watch case we reach for the watch case wrench which is how to remove watch back with notches if the ball fails.
 Many of these use removable tips.
 There are several tips like this:

 The first and third tips can be used top open a watch case with notches in the back, the fourth is great for watches with lands or sides.
 I have never used the second one for anything.